Obituary of Douglas John Ekbom

 Acts 20:24 “But I do not account my life of any value nor as precious to myself, if only I may finish my course and the ministry that I received from the Lord Jesus, to testify to the gospel of the grace of God.”

 Funeral Services will be at 11:00 A.M. on Thursday, July 11th, 2019 with Visitation beginning at 9:30 A.M. in the Nazareth Chapel at the University of Northwestern, 3003 Snelling Avenue N., Arden Hills, Minnesota.
-Interment Service 11:00 A.M. on Saturday, July 13th, 2019 at Wisconsin Memorial Park, 13235 W. Capitol Dr., Milwaukee, Wisconsin.To send flowers to the family of Douglas Ekbom, please visit Tribute Store
+Interment Service 11:00 A.M. on Saturday, July 13th, 2019 at Wisconsin Memorial Park, 13235 W. Capitol Dr., Milwaukee, Wisconsin.To send flowers to the family or plant a tree in memory of Douglas Ekbom, please visit Tribute Store